Qqwy/elixir-tensor/README.md

 ## Changelog

+- 2.0.0 - Increase version number of `Numbers`.
+Backwards-incompatible change, as `mult` is now used instead of `mul` for multiplication.
+Also introduces `FunLand.Mappable`, `Extractable` and `Insertable` protocol implementations.
 - 1.2.0 - `Tensor.to_sparse_map`, `Tensor.from_sparse_map`.
 Also, hidden some functions that were supposed to be private but were not yet.
 - 1.1.0 - Add `Matrix.width` and `Matrix.height` functions.
 - 1.0.1 - Made documentation of `Matrix.new` more clear.
 Thank you, @wsmoak !